HalleneE/Algebirc/README.md

 - Provable iO: Security guarantees are computational and heuristic, not formal
 - Side-channel resistance: No protection against timing or power analysis
+- Provable iO: Security guarantees are computational and heuristic, not formal
+- Side-channel resistance: No protection against timing or power analysis
+- **CSIDH Strict Compliance:** `cmAct` does not enforce supersingular curves or p ≡ 3 (mod 4) as required for strict CSIDH parameters.
+  The Vélu implementation is generalized to work on both ordinary and supersingular curves.
+Full CSIDH-512 compliance is future work.
 *This is an experimental research prototype.
 Do not rely on it for protecting high-value cryptographic keys without independent specialized review.*

 ---